 Table of Contents

-The bidding process
+The bidding process for concrete jobs

 This is where contractors submit their bids to potential clients to get hired for a job.
 The bidding process varies depending on the type of job.